Great Seto Bridge: History

 The bridge idea lay dormant for about sixty years.
-In 1955, after 171 people died when a ferry wrecked in dense fog off the coast of Takamatsu, a safer crossing was deemed necessary.
+In 1955, after 171 people, including 100 students from elementary and junior high schools on school trips, died when two ferries collided in dense fog off the coast of Takamatsu, a safer crossing was deemed necessary.
 By 1959, meetings were held to promote building the bridge.
 Scientists began investigations shortly after, and in 1970, the Honshu-Shikoku Bridge Construction Authority was inaugurated.
-However, work was postponed for five years by the "oil shock" of 1973; once the Environment Assessment Report was published in 1978, construction got underway.
+However, work was postponed for five years by the "1973 oil shock"; once the Environment Assessment Report was published in 1978, construction got underway.
 The ferry disaster also led to the creation of the Akashi Kaikyō Bridge.

 The project took ten years to complete at a cost of US$7 billion; 3.646 e6m3 of concrete and 705,000 tons of steel were used in construction.
-Although nets, ropes and other safety measures were employed, the lives of 13 workers were lost during the 10 years of construction.
-The bridge opened to road and rail traffic on April 10, 1988.
+Although nets, ropes and other safety measures were employed, 17 workers were killed during the 10 years of construction.

+The bridge opened to road and rail traffic on April 10, 1988 by then-Crown Prince Akihito.
+At opening time, the one-way toll to cross the bridge was ¥ 6300.